DMACC is open and services are available both in-person and virtually. Appointments are strongly recommended for any

 - Are you or someone in your household awaiting COVID-19 test results due to a possible exposure or symptoms?

 - Have you been exposed to COVID-19 in the past 14 days?

-Contact your instructor immediately to notify them of the above situations, even if you are taking classes online or virtually.
+Contact your instructor immediately to notify them of the above situations.

 DMACC Playbook for districtwide guidance on procedures and protocols to keep employees, students, and guests safe and healthy.